Tax relief on member pension contributions

 Excess contributions paid in error

 Where an individual mistakenly contributes more than 100% of earnings or £3,600, (if relevant earnings are lower), for example a self-employed person who cannot be sure of their total profits for the year, it is possible to claim a refund of contributions paid that were not eligible for tax relief – ie the excess over the greater of 100% of earnings and £3,600.
-The rules of the scheme will determine whether the refund is allowed or not.
+The rules of the scheme will determine whether the refund is allowed or not, as a minimum the overclaimed relief at source will need to be returned to HMRC.

 The individual can claim a refund within six years of the end of the tax year in which the contributions were made.